Bankability in the Residential Solar Industry: A Key to Connecting with Repeat Customers and Tech-Savvy Consumers

 No stranger to disruptions, the residential solar sector is once again abuzz with new questions and uncertainties in the wake of tariff announcements and changes to state net-metering programs.

 While installers navigate turbulent waters, several indicators point to smoother sailing ahead for the residential solar market.
-With interest rates anticipated to decline and more projects qualifying for Investment Tax Credit (ITC) adders should help the residential segment bounce back and maintain consistent growth for the next few years.
+Declining interest rates and more projects qualifying for Investment Tax Credit (ITC) adders should help the residential segment bounce back and maintain consistent growth for the next few years.

 On the consumer side, a recent survey revealed extremely promising insights on the general homeowners’ satisfaction with going solar, their thoughts on upgrading modules, and their likelihood to recommend a PV installation to friends and family.